Relational Psychoanalytic Therapy · Gold Coast

 What relational therapy is

-In relational psychodynamic therapy, what happens between therapist and client in the room is the primary material.
-Not as a backdrop to techniques applied elsewhere.
-As the site of change itself.
-What you reach for, what you pull away from, how you hold yourself when something matters: these patterns show up in the therapeutic relationship, and working with them directly is how something actually shifts.
+What happens between us in the room is the primary material.
+Not as backdrop to techniques applied elsewhere.
+As the site where something actually shifts.
+What you reach for, what you pull away from, how you hold yourself when something matters: these patterns show up between us in real time, and that is where I pay close attention.

 Primary modality · Explicitly named